madgicaltechdom/Schedule-Idle-EC2-Instances-with-Terraform-Automation/README.md

         }
     }
     ```
-4. Change the  stopping time  value in the file variable.tf to meet your requirements.Here "30 14' is UTC time which means 9pm in IST for timing you can watch chat which i pasted last page of this file.Also machine is stopped at 9pm  from Monday to Saturday,according to your requirements you can set your days.
+4. Change the  stopping time  value in the file variable.tf to meet your requirements.Here "30 14' is UTC time which means 9pm in IST for timing you can watch chart which we pasted last page of this file.Also machine is stopped at 9pm  from Monday to Saturday,according to your requirements you can set your days.
     ```
     variable "cron_stop" {
         description = "Cron expression to define when to trigger a stop of the DB" default     = "30 14 ? * MON-SAT *"
     }
    ```
- 5. Change  starting time  value in the file variable.tf to meet your requirements.Here "30 03" is UTC time which means 9am morning in IST for timing you can watch chat which i pasted last page of this file.Also machine is started at 9am from Monday to Saturday,according to your requirement you can set your days.
+ 5. Change  starting time  value in the file variable.tf to meet your requirements.Here "30 03" is UTC time which means 9am morning in IST for timing you can watch chart which we pasted last page of this file.Also machine is started at 9am from Monday to Saturday,according to your requirement you can set your days.
     ```
     variable "cron_start" {
         description = "Cron expression to define when to trigger a start of the DB"